 - fighting or assault on another person;

 - breach of an alcohol or drugs policy;

 Many employers will set out in their contract of employment or company handbook what they consider to be an act of gross misconduct, and this can vary depending on the nature of your role.
 Employers will be in a stronger position to defend any claim if they clearly identify in advance what constitutes gross misconduct – and that this has been brought to your prior attention.
 In many scenarios (such as dishonesty or theft), the position will be obvious-regardless of what the company policy or contract states.

 The fact that an employer’s policy lists an act as gross misconduct (which you may be guilty of) does not mean that a tribunal will automatically make a finding on this basis.
 See below for how a tribunal will determine the matter.

 What process does your employer need to follow?

-- investigate the issues;
+- properly investigate the matter (see below);

 - inform you of the issues in writing;